BobRay/MyComponent/core/components/mycomponent/model/mycomponent/readme.md

 ## ObjectAdapter

-Most other classes in this structure extend the MODxObjectAdapter.
+Most other classes in this structure extend the ObjectAdapter.
 This is where, for many, the top-down methods are contained, unless a specific subclass requires additional functionality.
 In essence, a Vehicle is just an PHP array containing all of the properties of a MODx object.

-Like MyComponentProject, MODxObjectAdapter will have 4 similar primary methods.
+Like MyComponentProject, ObjectAdapter will have 4 similar primary methods.
 These may only be called by an object that is a child of MyComponentProject.
 MyComponentProject, however, does not have to know the organizational structure, below its immediate children, and vice versa.

 ### Public Methods